 Forming Technology 1 (Lecture)

-Lecturer: Prof. Dr Werner Homberg
+Prof. Dr. Werner Homberg

-Type of event: Lecture
+Type of course:

-Display in the timetable: UT1
+Display in the timetable:

-Language of instruction: English
+Language of instruction:

 Min. | Max.
 Number of participants: - | -

-Prerequisites / Recommendations:
+Prerequisites / recommendations:

 Fundamentals of production engineering